GFargo/GitKraken-the-best-git-gui/README.markdown

 ### Better Commits

-Stage individual chunks one at a time within a single file to create logical commits instead of staging the entire file.
+Forget about `git add .` and start staging individual lines or entire chunks within a single file to create logical commits instead of staging the entire file.

+### Longer Commit Messages

+GitKraken makes it easy to add detailed comments on each commit, instead of just a single commit message.

 ### Fuzzy Search